-Snickerdoodle Cookies are a standout when it comes to sugar cookies.
-Rolled in a sweet and spicy cinnamon-sugar coating there's just something about the flavor of this vintage cookie that never grows old.
-I'm certain snickerdoodles will continue to appeal to kids of all ages for many years to come.
+These Snickerdoodle Cookies are a standout when it comes to homemade sugar cookies.
+Rolled in a sweet and spicy cinnamon sugar mixture before baking, the flavor of this vintage cookie never grows old.

 Snickerdoodle Cookies Recipe